-Can you have prescriptions for multiple forms of cannabis (oil vs flower)?
+Can I have prescriptions for multiple forms of cannabis (oil vs flower)?

 A good example would be a chronic pain patient.

-The patient may have to be alert during the day.
-They may be prescribed a CBD Oil for daytime and a THC oil at night to help with sleep or because they don’t have to worry about impairments.
+A patient may need to be alert during the day.
+They may be prescribed a CBD Oil for daytime and a THC oil at night to help with sleep or because they don’t have to worry about impairment.
 Then, they may also have a THC flower to help with breakthrough pain.

 Or, maybe they’re just using THC or flower on weekends when impairment doesn’t have to be taken into consideration.
-This kind of strategy actually allows a medical team to really precisely dose medications for patients and to find the treatment plan that works best for them and their lifestyle.
+This kind of strategy actually allows our team to really precisely dose medications for our patients and to find the treatment plan that works best for them and their lifestyle.

 By starting with multiple products that have a single cannabinoid it makes it easier to understand which product, if any, is helping the patient or causing side effects.
 Once doctors and patients understand their treatment it’s easier to move to a mixed or balanced product, depending on their needs.

 What information other than the medicine details are on a script?

 A prescription contains many details which are important for the pharmacist to have so that they can dispense your medication and help you with dosing and titration.
 Depending on whether you have a regular or open script, your prescription may have the product brand and name or just a range of active ingredients.
 Aside from the product, the script should have the following information.